linkedin/rest.li/pdl_schema.md

 ## PDL Schema Definition

-Pegasus is a schema definition and serialization system developed as part of rest.li framework.
-It provides [multi-language support](https://linkedin.github.io/rest.li/multi_language_compatibility_matrix) for services built using rest.li and handles seem-less serialization and deserialization of data between server and clients.
+Pegasus is a schema definition and serialization system developed as part of the Rest.li framework.
+It provides [multi-language support](https://linkedin.github.io/rest.li/multi_language_compatibility_matrix) for services built using Rest.li and handles seemless serialization and deserialization of data between server and clients.

 PDL is a schema definition language for Pegasus, developed